jackrobertscott/icetea/README.md

   const [loading, setLoading] = useState(false);
   const [data, setData] = useState(null);

-  /**
-   * Notice the empty array at the end.
-This will only fire when
-   * the component mounts and unmounts - not inbetween.
-   */
   useEffect(() => {
     const unwatch = meInstance.watch(({ data, loading, error }) => {
         setError(error);